-- Belfast 2024 Creative Programme open call: Promoters/artists in Belfast can submit ideas that celebrate creativity in Belfast and receiving funding to make them happen, applications will be open until March 8, 2023.
+- Belfast 2024 Creative Programme open call: Promoters/artists in Belfast can submit ideas that celebrate creativity in Belfast and receive funding to make them happen, applications will be open until March 8, 2023.

 - Arts Council NI funding for organisations: Arts Council NI offer a range of support schemes for arts organisations in Northern Ireland.